Nimauric/Mapler/README.md

 The pipeline will handle any conda dependencies itself during the execution, but their installation can be quite lengthy.
 To download them prior to running the pipeline, it's possible to use the following command.
 Note that only a part of the analysis are run on the test dataset.
-To download the environements for other analysis, change the `--configfile` argument.
+To download the environments for other analysis, change the `--configfile` argument.
-Those environements will be stored in `.snakemake/conda`
+Those environments will be stored in `.snakemake/conda`

 ```bash
 snakemake --use-conda --conda-create-envs-only  -c1 --configfile config/config_test.yaml